Tufts-University/Denoising2PImages/README.md

 ## Dataset
 1. All raw data is available at reasonable request.
 Contact [Professor Irene Georgakoudi](mailto:irene.georgakoudi@tufts.edu) for access to datasets.
 2. Pretrained model weights are stored in Trained Model Folder (*Coming Soon*)
-3. Preformatted data is avaiable online under Data folder (*Coming Soon*)
+3. Preformatted data is available online under Data folder (*Coming Soon*)

 ## Dependencies Installation
 ### Determine your operating system (Linux/OS or Windows), Denoising environment will automatically be created